Markus Kuhn (American football): 2012 season

-Kuhn was drafted in the 7th round of the 2012 NFL Draft by the New York Giants.
+Kuhn was selected in the seventh round of the 2012 NFL Draft by the New York Giants.

 On August 31, 2012, it was announced that Kuhn had made the final roster.
 He made his debut in the season's inaugural game with a tackle assist, a feat he matched in the subsequent games.
 He started his first game in Week 6 against Cleveland Browns.
 During the game against the Cincinnati Bengals in week 10, Kuhn suffered a torn ACL and missed the rest of the 2012 season.
 The Giants finished the season 9-7 and out of the playoffs.

 2013 season

 Almost one year after his ACL tear, Kuhn returned to practicing with his team.
 Because of his strong work ethic, the coaches named Kuhn on November 6 to the Giants active roster.
 Kuhn had his season debut in Week 13 against the Washington Redskins, a game the Giants won.
 In week 14, defensive tackle Kuhn returned a kickoff 13 yards, after the San Diego Chargers deliberately bounced a short kick, after a score with 19 seconds remaining in the first half.
 Kuhn and the Giants ended the season 7-9, failing to make the playoffs.